 Once you establish residency here in Michigan, your out of state permit is no longer valid.

 Michigan’s CPL application requirements state that an applicant must be a citizen of the United States, a legal resident of Michigan, and have resided in this state for not less than the 6 months.
 But, if you have a valid carry permit from the state you are moving from the 6-month waiting period is waived.

-You will still need to take the Michigan CPL training course, as no other state’s training meets the requirements of Michigan’s law, but you can speed the process up by taking the course before you establish residency.
+You will also need to take the Michigan CPL training course before you apply because no other state’s training meets the requirements of Michigan’s law, but you can speed the process up by taking the course before you establish residency.

-But even a “lifetime warranty” won’t do you any good if you are dead.
-And there’s a pretty good chance the gun store salesman is making a better commission on some guns.
-How much has your friend trained with that gun?
+There’s a pretty good chance the gun store salesman is making a better commission on some guns.

 Ammunition malfunction.
-There are cases in which the bullet itself doesn’t fire, be it because of a bad primer or that it wasn’t manufactured specifically for the firearm.
+There are cases in which the bullet itself doesn’t fire, be it because of a bad primer or that it wasn’t manufactured correctly.

 Mechanical Malfunction.
 The gun may jam because it was not properly maintained or because a piece of it was damaged (springs, levers, guide rod, take your pick), dirty, or worn out.

 Shooter Error.
 Guns often malfunction due to how the shooter is operating the gun.
 Something as simple as arm position or grip strength can lead to a malfunction in a lot of guns.